-We came to know Lekwa after reaching out to folks at The Eco-Anxiety Africa Project (TEAP) wanting to hear from young climate leaders about eco-anxiety and other climate-related emotions, different ways to cope with these feelings, and specifically African perspectives in relation to a changing climate.
-Lekwa Hope shares his personal story of understanding eco-emotions and more.
+I came to know Lekwa after reaching out to folks at The Eco-Anxiety Africa Project (TEAP) wanting to hear from youth climate leaders about eco-anxiety and other climate-related emotions.
+Lekwa Hope is a sustainability champion and researcher with a focus on climate change and economic development in Nigeria.

 - How do you feel about climate change as an African?